Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

 Dublin really has quite a mix of architecture, old and new, and that was true of the area where we booked our hotel.

 We stayed at The Marker Hotel, right next to Dublin’s Facebook headquarters in the south docklands, which I think is now considered a trendy area.
 I definitely recommend this hotel because the rooms are spacious, comfortable, and well appointed.
 The staff is amazing.
-Lots of things are short walking distance from this hotel, including Starbucks. 🙂
+Lots of things are a short walking distance from this hotel, including Starbucks. 🙂

 Though I didn’t feel the ancestral connection I had anticipated, I really enjoyed Ireland.